defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ### Overview

 The `Hackback` machine on Hack The Box (created by <a href="https://www.hackthebox.eu/home/users/profile/1391">decoder</a> and <a href="https://www.hackthebox.eu/home/users/profile/12438">yuntao</a>) is a retired 50 point Windows machine.
 This machine is incredibly difficult; so difficult that it maintained a 9.4/10 difficulty rating for almost a week upon being released.
 The initial steps involve locating a GoPhish website where default credentials are used to login.
-There are also some vhosts which lead to a hidden administration link within some obfuscated JavaScript code.
+There are also some virtual hosts which lead to a hidden administration link within some obfuscated JavaScript code.
 Next, the parameters of a web admin page can be fuzzed to determine its log files are SHA-256 checksums of connecting IP addresses.
 Log poisoning is then performed to gain read/write access.
 A file called `web.config.old` is extracted from the web server and contains credentials for the user `simple`.
 A reGeorg aspx tunnel is then utilized to connect to the remote machine.
 This enables tunneling via a SOCKS proxy with WinRM and the credentials found for `simple` in `web.config.old`.
 A command injection vulnerability in a powershell script called `dellog.ps1` can be leveraged in association with a `clean.ini` file to escalate to the user `hacker`.
 Once escalated, the user `hacker` can start/stop a suspicious service called `UserLogger`, which accepts an argument.
 This can be abused to escalate folder path permissions.
 Finally, `root.txt` can be viewed by reading an alternate data stream (ADS).

 <p><br></p>